noblesword/hacktoberfest-team-buzzing-bees/README.md

-This project utilizes datasets from Kaggle and many such renowned sources .
+This project utilizes datasets from Kaggle and many  renowned sources .